rladies/rladiesguide/content/organization/intro/expenses/index.en.md

 [your name]
 ```

+Now as regards to the subject of the email, you want it to

+* convey what's in the email ("Partner with R-Ladies Philly");
+* not look spammy;
+* possibly explain R-Ladies, maybe using keywords like "feminist", "R", "data science"...

 ### How to thank sponsors?

 * listing them as sponsors in the promotion of activities they supported;